 PPP major projects in the health sector, the second most relevant sector concerning PPP projects, also have some particularities in Portugal.
-The specific framework for PPPs in health sector, set out in Decree Law 185/2002 of 20 August 2002, as amended by Decree-Law 111/2012, of 23 May 2012, is still in place.
-The Decree Law, as amended, governs the development of PPPs for the construction, financing, operation and maintenance of healthcare units forming part of the NHS.
+Until recently, PPP projects in the health sector were governed by a specific legal framework, approved by Decree Law 185/2002 of 20 August 2002, which established rules regarding the development of PPPs for the construction, financing, operation and maintenance of healthcare units forming part of the NHS.
 An important feature of these PPPs is that they may envisage the private partner not only managing the hospital facilities but also providing clinical services as part of the NHS.
 When both managing facilities and clinical services provision are foreseen, two separate project companies must be incorporated.
 In such case, both project companies are bound to comply with their own obligations under a sole concession agreement, and one concessionaire is liable before the other provided that the non-compliance of its own obligations may give cause to the other concessionaire's infringement under the concession agreement.
 The health sector concession agreements set out different contractual periods for each concessionaire (10 years for the clinical services providers - which may be extended for additional 10-year periods up to a maximum of 30 years - and 30 years for the concessionaires responsible for the design, construction and operation of the hospital buildings).
+Law 95/2019 of 4 September 2019, which approved a new Health Basic Law, also established the revocation of Decree Law 185/2002 of 20 August 2002, subject to the approval, within a maximum period of 180 days up to 4 March 2020, of a legal framework establishing the terms for public management of the NHS facilities.
+If that legal framework is not approved within the referred deadline, the previous regime will remain in force.